lyklbw/LinuxStudy/DailyEnglish.md

 a piece of work or a job that has been done badly

 <u>I've made a real botch of the decorating</u>

+### 四月2日

+**merchant**

+a person who buys and sells goods in large quantities, especially one who imports and exports goods

+**steward**	/ˈstjuːəd/

+a man whose job is to take care of passengers on a ship,an aircraft or a train  and who brings them meal ect

+a person employed to manage another person's property, especially a large house or land (g of t)

+**pledge**

+a serious promise

+<u>Will the government honour its election pledge not to raise taxes?</u>

+**rape**

+to force sb to have sex with you when they do not want to by threatening them or using violence